ChaoticByte/Fragmented/README.md

 ## Shaderlib

+> Note: The shaderlib API is still unstable as I am figuring things out.
+It will be declared stable with version 10.

 This repo comes with a (still small) shader library including pre-written functions and more.
 Have a look at the `shaderlib` folder.